HaveAGitGat/Tdarr/README.md

 2. Download and install NodeJS 8: https://nodejs.org/dist/latest-v8.x/

-3. Install HandBrakeCLI using the following 2 commands in a terminal:
+3. Install HandBrakeCLI using the following command in a terminal:

        brew install handbrake